Parametric-resonance entangling gates with a tunable coupler: Experimental results

 The period of oscillation increases gradually as the coupler flux bias decreases in magnitude.
 To quantify the qubit-qubit coupling strength $\tilde g_{01}$, we fit the population oscillation of $|01\rangle$ at every coupler flux bias [Fig.~\ref{fig:g01}(c)].
-We also measured the bare coupling $g_{01}$ and found similar values, confirming the theory that predicts a renormalization factor close to 1 ($J_0 = 0.998$)~\cite{Supp}.
+We also measured the bare coupling $g_{01}$ and found similar values, confirming the theory that predicts a renormalization factor close to 1 ($J_0 = 0.998$)~[see Appendix \ref{Device}].
 A minimum coupling $\tilde g_{01}/2\pi\approx 250 ~\mathrm{kHz}$ occurs at zero flux bias and stays relatively constant for a wide range of flux bias (here we removed a hardware related offset).
+Note that these measurements are run after correcting substantial dc flux crosstalk; see Appendix \ref{flux_crosstalk} for details.

-The residual ZZ coupling, when the qubits are parked at the idle bias (in this case at the DC sweet spot), does not necessarily vanish at the same coupler flux bias where $\tilde g_{01}\approx 0$.
+The residual ZZ coupling, when the qubits are parked at the idle bias, does not necessarily vanish at the same coupler flux bias where $\tilde g_{01}\approx 0$.
 To verify that the static ZZ is minimal at the idling point, we run single-qubit simultaneous randomized benchmarking (RB) measurements on the qubits and check that the fidelity is not severely impacted.
 We measured RB fidelities of $99.84 \pm 0.02 \%$ and $99.91 \pm 0.01\%$ for qubits 1 and 2, respectively.
-Compared to the non-simultaneous RB $99.94 \pm 0.02\%$ (qubit 1) and $99.95 \pm 0.02\%$ (qubit 2), the corresponding decrease in fidelities are $0.1\%$ and $0.04\%$, which could be attributed to small but finite static ZZ coupling.
+Compared to the nonsimultaneous RB $99.94 \pm 0.02\%$ (qubit 1) and $99.95 \pm 0.02\%$ (qubit 2), the corresponding decrease in fidelities are $0.1\%$ and $0.04\%$, which could be attributed to small but finite static ZZ coupling.